 Ingrid says that Italians they’re very relaxed and they like to have a glass of wine and just enjoy themselves.
 She thinks that relates a lot to our Scandinavian way of life of being together also in the group with friends or with family.
 Like just, enjoying yourself and making sure that those moments when we are not working, when we’re not busy that we take time to have a break and slow down and really appreciate everything around us.

 The importance of family is very strong.
 Ingrid thinks this is also something that we have in Scandinavian living.
-We are very centred around our culture that the family is very important to us.
+We are very centered around our culture that the family is very important to us.

 What is Scandinavian Feeling the Blog?

 “I started a blog when I was living in the UK.
-And in the beginning it was because I’m a graphic designer and that’s where I started.
-It started as a blog for me to talk about design and things I saw around me and things that inspired me.
+And in the beginning, it was because I’m a graphic designer and that’s where I started.
+It started as a blog for me to talk about the design and things I saw around me and things that inspired me.
 After I moved to Italy I decided that I wanted to focus on something that was a bit closer to my heart.
 The Scandinavian life is something that has always been with me and something that I discovered more when I moved abroad.
 I got more perspective as I was a bit further away from my home country.”